SpaghettiHub/maas/docs/usr/markdown/maas-in-thirty-minutes-5360.md

 > ⚠️ **Note**
 > During setup, you might notice the following text displayed as a banner: **"Boot image import process not started ...
 Visit the boot images page to start the import."** Don't worry, this will go away once MAAS has downloaded what it needs.
 Don't click on the link in the banner.

 Scroll down and click the green **Continue** button.
 You should then see the **Images** screen.
-This is where you can tell MAAS which images to automatically download and keep synchronised.
+This is where you can tell MAAS which images to automatically download and keep synchronized.
 For now, just leave the selections as they are and *Continue*.

 Next, you'll come to the the SSH key setup screen.
 This is a very important part of using MAAS, because MAAS automatically puts SSH public keys on machines when deploying them, enabling you to gain access to them.
 Normally you'd have to generate a key-pair or specify your GitHub or Launchpad keys.
 But this time around, we've taken care of this for you already - there is a key-pair ready and installed inside the VM.
 Just skip to the next screen.